 Ibogaine and Physical Withdrawal

 Ibogaine binds to these receptors and resets them back to their pre-addicted state.
-It also promotes growth, and helps to rejuvenate damaged neurons—healing them and facilitating their return to their normal function.

 But Ibogaine treats more than the physical withdrawal symptoms associated with heavy opiate use.
 It also offers many addicts an intense psychedelic experience, enabling them to heal on an emotional and psychological level.